-Indoor: Climbing gyms have artificial hand and foot holds of all different sizes and grips, which creates routes of different difficulties.
-Here you can practice technique and learn to better move your hands and feet.
+Indoor: Climbing gyms have artificial hand and footholds of all different sizes and grips, which creates routes of different difficulties.
+Here you can practice techniques and learn to better move your hands and feet.
 One obstacle to the gyms is that they can be a little expensive.
-At gyms you can practice in top rope or boulder style.
+At gyms, you can practice in top rope or boulder style.

 Boulder: This is the option that requires the least amount of equipment and money.
 A boulder is a rock / a face of a rock / a climbing wall in a gym that is smaller and doesn’t require safety equipment like rope, harness, carabiners, etc. Generally, boulders are max 7 meters in height.

-Top Rope: Climbing in top is when someone climbs first, equips the route and achors the rope to a spot at the top, so that climbers that follow can climb with the rope right.
-The rope is kept tight by a belayer below, who is watching the climber and giving / takign rope as needed.
+Top Rope: Climbing in top is when someone climbs first, equips the route, and anchors the rope to a spot at the top so that climbers that follow can climb with the rope right.
+The rope is kept tight by a belayer below, who is watching the climber and giving / taking rope as needed.
 This ensures that, in the case of a fall, it is reduced in distance and impact.
 As you advance, you will also have to learn to belay, as it is a critical part of climbing.

 As you get more confident, you can become that first person to climb and equip the route.
 That is called “lead climbing.”
 So far, I’m not there yet either and have just done lead climbing a few times on beginner routes.
 Little by little!

 Step 3 to start climbing: Buy basic equipment